What does a Managed Service Provider do?

 Spotting problems before they happen

-LP Networks monitor your systems 24/7, 365 days a year and pick up on any problems that might cause major issues in the long term.
+A managed service provider can monitor your systems 24/7, 365 days a year and pick up on any problems that might cause major issues in the long term.
 This proactive monitoring gives our clients peace of mind that their data and their network is safe from attack.

 Ask the experts